demolust/cv_portafolio/readme.md

 ## What This Project Does

 - **Displays a professional resume:** Renders your name, contact info, skills, work experience, and education in a modern, responsive format.
-- **Customization via JavaScript:** All resume content is stored in a single JavaScript file (`data.js`).
-Change the data to reflect any person’s resume—no need to edit HTML.
+- **Customization via a yaml file:** All resume content is stored in a single yaml file (`resume.yaml`).
+There is a small CI/CD that translates the yaml file to a js file stored as `./assets/data/data.js`.
+Simply change the data in the yaml to reflect any person’s resume.
 - **Easy to deploy:** Host your resume online for free using GitHub Pages.

 ---